astronomyk/SimCADO/SimCADO/simcado/docs/source/examples/Notebooks.rst

     If you don't like sifting through documentation, try looking through the cheat sheet at some common commands and examples.
-If you find what you need, then you'll know exactly what to look for in the :doc:`API`
+If you find what you need, then you'll know exactly what to look for in the :doc:`API/simcado`

     * `PDF version`_ or
     * `Jupyter Notebook`_